 - A professional portfolio of samples produced during the course of the Professional Writing program and during the internship.

 - The internship inception memo (referred to above.)

 - The internship completion memo (referred to above.)

-Does every Professional Writing major or minor have to complete an internship and English 499?
+Does every student earning the Professional Writing certificate or minor have to complete an internship and English 499?

 Yes and no. but the Internship Director may waive this requirement under certain conditions.
 If the student has significant Professional Writing experience, the Director may, at his discretion, waive the internship and internship seminar requirement.
 Some examples of work that may warrant a waiver include but are not limited to the following:

 - The student has written and published books with major publishing houses.